 This is a Topeak Joe Blow.
 It incorporates a pressure gauge and a connector for both Presta and Schrader valves.
 It’s a relatively inexpensive purchase, but one that’ll pay for itself in no time.

 Whilst we are on the subject of tires, sooner or later you will have a visit from the puncture fairy.
-You can pick up a cheap puncture repair kit from Evans, which will include a couple of patches, some glue and the all-important tire levers.
+You can pick up a cheap puncture repair kit from Chain Reaction, which will include a couple of patches, some glue and the all-important tire levers.

 With the tires out of the way, the next most important part of your bicycle to look after is your chain.
 Chains are really cheap to replace, but they do wear out and, if left unchecked can prematurely wear out your chainrings and your cassette, which can get expensive.
 Fortunately, a chain wear gauge is really cheap.